Chittagong District: History

 Because of the natural harbour, Chittagong had been an important location for trade, drawing Arab traders as early as the 9th century CE.
-The region fell under the rule of kings from Arakan in the 16th and 17th centuries, but later, the Mughal Army under Shaista Khan conquered Chittagong.
-During the 17th century, the region also faced a lot of attacks by Portuguese pirates.
-The Mughals established Chittagong as a district in 1666.
-Chittagong is the 2nd largest district in Bangladesh by population and area.
+The region fell under the rule of kings from Arakan in the 16th and 17th centuries.
+During the 17th century, the region also faced a lot of attacks by Portuguese pirates, who occupied Sandwip for a long time.
+The Mughal Army under Shaista Khan conquered Chittagong in 1666 and established administration here.
+The district was later ceded to the British.
 The Chittagong Hill Tracts were separated from Chittagong in 1860.
 In 1947, Chittagong came under Pakistan and became part a district of East Pakistan.
 Port of Chittagong was a big spot for exports and imports of Pakistan.
 After the liberation of Bangladesh, Cox's Bazar District was separated in 1984.